cunytv/imm/README.md

 email.embed_img($img_path)
 email.send()

-[#### detectiphone.py]
+This script can be run as a main program.

+`detectiphone.py`

-Detects mounted iphone using command line.
+Detects connected iPhone(s) using command line.

-[#### downloadlatestiphonemedia.scpt (BETA)]
+This script can be run as a main program.

+`downloadlatestiphonemedia.scpt` (BETA)

-Recording on iPhone has become increasingly common.
+Recording remote footage on iPhone has become increasingly common.
 The problem is that these devices don't mount like volumes and are not programatically accessible.

-There was a open source project called libimobiledevice which reverse-engineered apple protocals, but has stopped working since iOS ~10.
+There was an open source project called libimobiledevice which reverse-engineered apple protocals, but has stopped working since iOS ~10.

 The Apple application ImageCapture used to have an API, but that has been deprecated around 2022-2024, macOS Ventura/Sonoma/Sequoia.

 As a short term solution, this is an AppleScript which controls ImageCapture through its UI.
 It's awkward, and may not work well.
 This was coded with the assistance of UI Browser, since Apple has also deprecated the AppleScript dictionary for ImageCapture.

-The script downloads the latest photo/video and downloads all other photos/videos from the same date to an intermediary location in the Pictures/Iphone_Ingest_Temp folder.
+The script downloads the latest photo/video and all other photos/videos from the same date to an intermediary location in the Pictures/Iphone_Ingest_Temp folder.

-[#### restructurepackage.py]

-[#### dropboxuploadsession.py]

-[#### remote_resource_space_ingest.php]
+This script can be run as a main program.

+`restructurepackage.py`

+This script can restructure folders while copying them to a destination.

+You can run the script as a main program, or you can also call it from another script as a class instantiation.
+In the event of the latter, the main function you need to call is:

+restructure_copy(copy_type, input_folder_path, output_directory, output_package_name=None, output_subfolder_name=None,do_fixity=None, do_delete=None, files_dict=None)

+-copy_type is string value that is either 'archive,' delivery,' or 'one2one.'

+do_fixity, do_delete, and files_dict are optional variables. do_fixity performs fixity check for the transfer. do_delete deletes the original folder. and files_dict follows the files_dict structure defined at that top of ingestremote.py, which stores checksum values and circumvents redundant checksum calculations.

+`dropboxuploadsession.py`

+`remote_resource_space_ingest.php`